MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/delete-exchange-online-transcripts.md

 ## Delete specific transcript file using XML

-1. Get the *MeetingTranscriptCollection folder ID* using the first three steps mentioned in the [above section](#delete-exo-transcript-files-using-xml).
+1. Get the *MeetingTranscriptCollection folder ID* by following the first three steps mentioned in the [above section](#delete-exo-transcript-files-using-xml).

 2. Now, find a transcript based on threadId + DateTimeCreated using the following code sample: